MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/create-upgrade-delete/error-code-invalidparameter.md

 ---
-title: Troubleshoot the InvalidParameter error code
+title: Troubleshoot the InvalidParameter error
 description: Learn how to troubleshoot the InvalidParameter error when you try to create and deploy an Azure Kubernetes Service (AKS) cluster. ms.date: 11/19/2024
-editor: v-jsitser
+editor: v-gsitser
 ms.reviewer: rissing, chiragpa, erbookbi, jaewonpark, v-leedennis ms.service: azure-kubernetes-service
-#Customer intent: As an Azure Kubernetes user, I want to troubleshoot the InvalidParameter error code so that I can successfully create and deploy an Azure Kubernetes Service (AKS) cluster.
+#Customer intent: As an Azure Kubernetes user, I want to troubleshoot the InvalidParameter error so that I can successfully create and deploy an AKS cluster.
 ms.custom: sap:Create, Upgrade, Scale and Delete operations (cluster or nodepool)
 ---
-# Troubleshoot the InvalidParameter error code
+# Troubleshoot the InvalidParameter error

 This article discusses how to identify and resolve the `InvalidParameter` error that occurs when you try to create and deploy a Microsoft Azure Kubernetes Service (AKS) cluster.